R0bk/Transpector/README.md

 ## Credits
-This work has only been possible through the usage of Transformer Lens by Neel Nanda and has been heavily inspired by circuitviz by Alan Cooney
+This work has only been possible through the usage of Transformer Lens by Neel Nanda (also thanks to Redwood Research for Easy Transformer).
+It has also been heavily inspired by circuitviz by Alan Cooney and Anthropic's visualisation work.